-- It is not the responsibility of teachers, other staff or volunteers to investigate suspected cases of abuse. - They should not take any action beyond that agreed in the procedures established by the school and Sefton LSCB. - They cannot promise a child complete confidentiality instead they must explain that they may need to pass information to other professionals to help keep the child or other children safe.
+- It is not the responsibility of teachers, other staff or volunteers to investigate suspected cases of abuse. - They should not take any action beyond that agreed in the procedures established by the school and Sefton Safeguarding Children's Partnership (SSCP). - They cannot promise a child complete confidentiality instead they must explain that they may need to pass information to other professionals to help keep the child or other children safe.